The Administrators Association:

 To be determined by incoming executive board.

-The Administrative Faculty Association comprises all faculty administrators and classified administrators, including those individuals serving in an “acting” or “interim ” capacity.
+The Administrators Association comprises all faculty administrators and classified administrators, including those individuals serving in an “acting” or “interim ” capacity.

-The Association does not include librarians and counselors, individuals who are represented by other constituent groups, or those who serve on the President’s Executive Staff.
-Typically, the members of the Administrative Faculty Association are employed via a faculty administrative contract or the serve as “Directors” in Pay Band 6 or higher in the classified compensation system.
+The Association does not include librarians and counselors or individuals who are represented by other constituent groups.
+Typically, the members of the Administrators Association are employed via a faculty administrative contract or the serve as “Directors” in Pay Band 6 or higher in the classified compensation system.

 The Executive Committee shall be Chair, Vice-Chair, Secretary, Immediate Past Chair, one representative from each campus, one from district office.

-- Sarah Lupton, President’s Advisory and Planning Council (Standing Member)
+- Beth Callahan, President’s Advisory and Planning Council (Standing Member)

-- Beth Callahan, President’s Advisory and Planning Council (Permanent Alternative)
+- Anthony Fontes, President’s Advisory and Planning Council (Permanent Alternative)

 - Vacant, State Appeals Panel